From keynotes to coffee – your guide to the Salesforce World Tour

 As Salesforce event veterans, we’ve got a fair idea of what’s worth doing at the World Tour.
 So, to get you started, we’ve put together a list of how to make the most of your time at a Salesforce World Tour event.

 1. Plan and prioritize

-One thing’s for certain, if you fail to turn up to a World Tour event with at least a basic plan, the day is liable to pass you by.
+One thing’s for certain – turn up to a World Tour event without at least a basic plan and the day is liable to pass you by.